blueorange589/miscalculator/ball.md

 The will, gets place above everything else to survive, to impact, to realize the life.

 Probably many observed, a dog or a bear can not go further whn cat is reacting.
-So life checks if you are still alive or just breathing.
+So life checks if you are still alive or just breathing and chit-chatting around.

 Probably they know, one looks alive, may be their end as well.